omarkohl/rationality-freiburg.de/website/content/events/2024-02-02-cults/statistics/index.md

 > The discussion in the smaller group (though the group was still somewhat big)

 > The exercise of fooling an outsider was great!
+[An older version of the feedback form had only one answer field for "best" and "worst".
+An organizer split that comment, making the best guess what the commenter was trying to say.]

+> Small discussion group

+> people

+> The many views brought about by the different participants.
+The reading list.

+> Die Übung

+> the structure with 3 levels of preparation was very good idea

+> Was fun
+### 12. What did you like the least?

+* **Responses:** 4 people (25.00% of attendees)

+**Note:** Anything contained in square brackets [] is an edit by the organizers.

-The conclusion to our discussion about cult.
+> The conclusion to our discussion about cult.
 It could have been more structured.
 Maybe with a voting at the end from 1 to 5 how cultish this group is.

-> Small discussion group/ n/a

-> Most- people least- nothing
+> nothing

-> Most: The many views brought about by the different participants.
-The reading list.
-> Least: the content felt not cohesive.
+> The content felt not cohesive.
 Some consolidation could help.

-> Am Besten die Übung, am wenigsten nichts.

-> the structure with 3 levels of preparation was very good idea

-> Was fun
+> Nichts